 Is table tennis a sport or just a good workout for people who want to do some exercises?
-Some people claimed that table tennis is not a sport and some argue that ping pong is just a game to play during recreation time.
-Well, how do you think?
-If table tennis isn’t a real sport, then how can it make into the Olympics?
+Some people claim that table tennis is not a sport, and some argue that ping pong is just a game to play during recreation time.
+Well, what do you think?
+If table tennis isn’t a real sport, then how can it make it into the Olympics?

 What Are The Debating Points On This?

-It appears to be that among the most significant issues constantly discussed by most people is that ping pong is a very complex game and is difficult for those who are not familiar with the rules of the game to recognize the skill and value of the players.
+It appears that among the most significant issues discussed continuously by most people is that ping pong is a very complex and challenging game for those unfamiliar with the game rules to recognize the players’ skill and value.

-Thus, this makes the definition of whether table tennis is a sport or not to be like the problem of a chicken and an egg.
-Nonetheless, we can see that the game of ping pong is received more and more attention lately and many people are starting to appreciate the skill of the players.
+Nonetheless, we can see that the game of ping pong has received more and more attention lately, and many people are starting to appreciate the players’ skill.

-As we know the professional table tennis players did train and improve their skill every day for long time periods.
+Professional table tennis players train to improve their skill every day for extended periods.
 They do move and sweat a lot as any other sports do.
-Even some claimed that other than good hand and eye coordination for the game, other bodies of the players are seldom getting enough exercise.

-However, this may be not true as table tennis players do have to run very often to return the shots that hit by the opponent and plays the ball that can come from anywhere.
-As spectators, many did enjoy to watch the match even professional players play it very fast and most of the games just had a short rally.
+However, this may be not true as table tennis players do have to run very often to return the shots hit by the opponent and plays the ball that can come from anywhere.
+As spectators, many enjoy watching the match; even professional players play it very fast, and most of the games have a short rally.

 The Game is Dominated By China Players

-However, with today table tennis is generally monopolized by China players, some people may have a bias when they define whether ping pong is a sport or not.
-Admittedly, the top 10 world players are mostly from China and it can be really difficult for the players from other countries to strive to compete.
+Chinese players generally monopolize today table tennis, and some people have a bias when defining whether ping pong is a sport or not.
+Admittedly, the top 10 world players are mainly from China, and it can be challenging for players from other countries to strive to compete.

-Nonetheless, this shouldn’t be the reason because of China dominated the table tennis game, then people deny it to be a recognized sport.
-Even some remain their opinion by not recognize ping pong to be a sport, but they nevertheless recognize the value and strength of China players.
-This is appalling for all the predicaments that being raised all these times.
+Some stand by their opinion of not recognising ping pong as a sport, but they nevertheless recognize China players’ value and strength.
+It is appalling for all the predicaments that being raised all these times.

-I would think that to make the game of ping pong to be a recognized sport worldwide, it is best to promote the game with appropriate websites and educate folks in regards to the complexities of ping pong.
-It is not only to get more people to know the game but also have them to play the game with the use of the right rackets and rubbers.
+To make the game of ping pong to be a recognized sport worldwide, it is best to promote the game with appropriate websites and educate folks about the complexities of ping pong.
+It is not only to get more people to know the game but also to have them play the game using suitable rackets and rubbers.

-Thus, it is important to have a website like this to educate people to know all the types of equipment and the required skills to play the game right.
+Thus, it is crucial to have a website like this to educate people to know all the equipment types and the required skills to play the game right.
 They will enjoy playing and will master the skill in no time.

-- It is a sport because it has all the rules of the sport and is having the ITTF as its organization.
+- It is a sport because it has all the sport rules and is recognized by the ITTF.

 - It plays competitively.